flamewing/ultra-dma-queue/README.md

 If you use this crap, all you need to do to use the code above is:

 * replace the dotted labels (composed symbols) by @ labels (local symbols);
-* replace the last two instances of "endm" by "endr";
+* replace the last four instances of "endm" by "endr";
+* expand all functions in their usage site and delete the definitions;
-* edit the vdpCommReg macro to use asm68k-style parameters.
+* edit all macros to use asm68k-style parameters.

 And before you complain that asm68k is not crap, I invite you to assemble the following and check the output:
 ```68k